-The steamer to convey the Howgate colony to the Arctic regions has been overhauled and specially strengthened for the service at Alexandria, Va., and has received her outfit creased enormously within the past few months.
-The at the Washington Navy Yard, preparatory to sailing June "boom" in the iron industry, which, so short a time ago, 10.
+The steamer to convey the Howgate colony to the Arctic regions has been overhauled and specially strengthened for 10.
 The chosen vessel is the Gulnare, a Clyde built steamer of 230 tons.

 She is 140 feet in length, and 21 feet 6 inches breadth.
 The engine is 200 horse power, and has two 30 inch cylinders, each 24 inches stroke.
-Additional strength has been given by filling in 21/2 inch oaken plank between the iron frames and sheathing inside and outside with stout oaken planks, thus making the hull uniformly 15 inches thick. oak breast hooks have been placed inside of the prow, and tal to the credit of the other side of the account. on the outside of the bow is a sheathing, three-eighths of an In the three-quarters of a year preceding April 1, 1879.
+Additional strength has been given by filling in 21/2 inch oaken plank between the iron frames and sheathing inside and outside with stout oaken planks, thus making the hull uniformly 15 inches thick.
+The inside of the hull has been braced with extra heavy the tariff in our favor, it is true, but with heavy stocks, white oak timbers placed horizontally.
+Three heavy white | lower rates for wages, and more abundant and cheaper capioak breast hooks have been placed inside of the prow, and tal to the credit of the other side of the account. on the outside of the bow is a sheathing, three-eighths of an new sails.